sensu-plugins/documentation/Roadmap.md

 With the split of the community repo in ~150 separate repos, users may have a hard time finding a particular monitor or know that a monitor or handler for a service already exists.
 It would be nice for a user to be able to query a db and get back a list of gems to install to monitor their system.
 For example a user wants to setup baseline monitoring but has no idea what to install for gems.
 They would type in baseline and get back a list of packages whose metadata matches baseline.

-There is still a lot of talk goign on around this but Travis, GH hooks, and sinatra and fairly high on the tool list.
+There is still a lot of talk going on around this but Travis, GH hooks, and sinatra and fairly high on the tool list.
+I persoanlly, @mattjones, would love to use golang for this and the directory but that may be extreme overkill.

-Note:  I personally, @mattjones, **hate** gui configuration management tools and this almost falls in the realm of it but if done properly and effectively it could avoid becoming a beast of burden that needs to be put to rest.
+Note:  I personally, @mattjones, **hate** gui configuration management tools and this almost falls in the realm of it but if done properly and effectively it could avoid becoming a beast of burden that needs to be put to sleep.
 I leave it up to the community to figure out what they want.
 I just know there has to be a better way.

 ### Help Wanted